SettleMint

 • Fee on minting: Minting to a holder results in holder receiving amount - mint_fee.
 If mint semantics require exact amounts, account for the fee in the mint call.

-• TransactionFeeCollected(from, to, amount, fee, recipient) — emitted per transaction.
-Use for reconciliation and monitoring.
+• TransactionFeeCollected(from, feeAmount, operationType) is emitted per fee-bearing operation.
+Use it for reconciliation and monitoring.

 Dependencies